Skip to main navigation Skip to search Skip to main content

 Abstract

-ABSTRACT: Background Short and long sleep durations have been linked to adverse cardiovascular outcomes.
-But their potential effects on ventricular repolarization lability are unknown.
-The QT Variability Index (QTVI) is a validated electrocardiographic measure of ventricular repolarization lability that predicts sudden cardiac death and all-cause mortality.
-Objective To characterize associations between habitual sleep duration, QTVI, and all-cause mortality.
-Methods Data from 1,123 adults in the Sleep Heart Health Study without sleep-disordered breathing were analyzed.
-Self-reported habitual sleep duration was categorized as ≤5, 6, 7, 8 (reference), or ≥9 hours/night.
+Background Habitually short and long sleep duration have been associated with adverse cardiovascular outcomes, but their potential effects on ventricular repolarization lability are unknown.
+The QT variability index (QTVI) is a validated electrocardiographic measure of ventricular repolarization lability that predicts sudden cardiac death and all-cause mortality.
+Objective This study aimed to characterize associations among habitual sleep duration, QTVI, and all-cause mortality.
+Methods Data from 1123 adults in the Sleep Heart Health Study without sleep-disordered breathing were analyzed.
+Self-reported habitual sleep duration was categorized as ≤5, 6, 7, 8 (reference), or ≥9 h/night.
 QTVI was derived from a single-lead electrocardiogram during in-home polysomnography.
 Associations between sleep duration and QTVI were examined using robust linear regression.
-Proportional hazards regression assessed the QTVI-mortality association and included a sleep duration-by-QTVI interaction term.
-Results Both short (≤5 hours) and long (≥9 hours) sleep were associated with higher QTVI compared with 8 hours after adjustment for demographic and clinical covariates (ΔQTVI=0.18, 95% CI 0.05–0.31; ΔQTVI=0.15, 95% CI 0.02–0.28, respectively).
-Higher QTVI predicted greater mortality risk, with the highest quartile associated with more than double the risk (HR=2.14, 95% CI 1.45–3.17).
-The QTVI–mortality association varied by sleep duration (p=0.04 for interaction), with the strongest effect in those reporting ≤5 hours of sleep (HR=3.12, 95% CI 1.85–5.26).
-Conclusions In adults without sleep-disordered breathing, short and long habitual sleep were associated with increased ventricular repolarization lability.
-Elevated QTVI independently predicted all-cause mortality, particularly in short sleepers, suggesting that sleep duration may influence electrophysiologic vulnerability and arrhythmic risk.
+Proportional hazards regression was used to assess the association between QTVI and all-cause mortality.
+Results Both short (≤5 hours) and long sleep duration (≥9 hours) were associated with higher QTVI than 8 hours of habitual sleep after adjustment for demographic and clinical covariates (ΔQTVI = 0.18; 95% confidence interval [CI] 0.05-0.31; ΔQTVI = 0.15; 95% CI 0.02-0.28, respectively).
+Higher QTVI predicted greater mortality risk, with the highest quartile associated with more than double the risk (hazard ratio 2.14; 95% CI 1.45-3.17).
+The QTVI-mortality association varied by sleep duration (P =.04 for interaction), with the strongest effect in those reporting ≤5 hours of sleep (hazard ratio 3.12; 95% CI 1.85-5.26).
+Conclusion In adults without sleep-disordered breathing, short and long habitual sleep duration were associated with increased ventricular repolarization lability.
+Elevated QTVI independently predicted all-cause mortality, particularly in short sleepers, suggesting that sleep duration may influence electrophysiological vulnerability and arrhythmic risk.

 Original languageAmerican English